Mediterranean Interior Design: Styles, Colour Schemes, and Contemporary Ibiza Touches

 Defining Ibiza Interior Style

 Ibiza offers a diverse range of interior design styles, including refined rustic, worldly eclectic, cosy contemporary, minimalism, traditional countryside, and clean white-on-white.
-The popularity of this island, frequented by affluent tourists and expats have developed the interior design style, combining refined rustic styles with modern accents, while worldly eclectic mixes modern pieces with ethnic and oriental vibes.
+The popularity of this island, frequented by affluent tourists and expats has developed the interior design style, combining refined rustic styles with modern accents, while worldly eclectic mixes modern pieces with ethnic and oriental vibes.

 Cosy contemporary is defined by comfort and simplicity, while minimalism offers a serene and peaceful space with a clean, crisp look.
 While the traditional countryside combines traditional style and modern elements, while clean white-on-white creates a minimalist, modern space in the bustling centres.